 Netflix can’t stop boasting the monstrous viewership of its monumental original series.
 Stranger Things: Season 3 was binge-watched by nearly 9 Million viewers on its first day.
 It is truly a big accomplishment.
-Having been one of the 18 million viewers who have watched this season in its entirety, I can argue that this is by far the best season.
+Being one of the 18 million viewers who have watched this season in its entirety, I can argue that this is by far the best one.

 The charm and energy lost two years ago are present here by the truckload.
 There is a tremendous improvement over the largely dark and joyless season 2.
 It’s fast, extremely funny, and very tightly plotted, even though the story is a rehash of what we have seen previously.